kedark152/AgroStores-react/README.md

 - [404 Page](https://agro-stores.netlify.app/dejdj) - Added 404 Page Not Found.
 - Profile Page (private page) - Profile Page shows name, email of logged in user and Quick Links for private pages, and saved addresses.
 User can also add new address, update & delete address.
 - Added Responsiveness for nearly all devices from 350px onwards.
-- Loaders & Alerts: Loaders are added when videos are fetching, React Toastify is used for alerts message
+- Loaders & Alerts: Loaders are added when products are fetching, React Toastify is used for alerts message
 - Note:- 'Public Page'- Opens without Authentication, 'Private Page' - Opens only if user is Authenticated otherwise opens Login Page.

 ---